kaalam/document.source/jazz_reference/pages/vision_blocks_containers.md

 This means:

 * **Binary moveable** - It can be copied "as is" because it has no pointers.
 * **Quasi-immutable** - Via the API, it appears as immutable.
 Of course, in C++ you can still change its content for performance reasons and provide an interface that abstracts that out.
 * **Owner** - According to the owner, a `Block` can be: **one shot**, **volatile** or **persisted**. **One shot** is possible only in C++, it means the creator owns the `Block`.
 All other blocks have a **container**.
 Via the API, blocks can only be created inside `Container` descendants.
-Some containers have a `Filestore`.
+Some containers have a `Storage`.
 In that case their blocks are **persisted**, i.e., they exist on a memory mapped file to/from which they can be saved/loaded.
 Other containers, e.g., a tree used in a tree search, do not need to be persisted.
 Their blocks are named **volatile** in this case.

-## Introducing Filestores
+## Introducing Storage

-<span class="label label-info">Filestore</span>
+<span class="label label-info">storage</span>

-The class `Filestore` implements persistence of all Jazz objects using **LMDB**.
+The class `Storage` implements persistence of all Jazz objects using **LMDB**.
 Therefore, a Jazz file is an LMDB file of persisted blocks.
 You can even use command line LMDB utilities to backup a Jazz server while running or access the same file from more than one process.

 {% include important.html content="Because LMDB is a transactionally consistent key/value store, Jazz is \"out of the box\" **a distributed key/value store second to none in terms of efficiency**." %}

-{% include image.html file="jazz_filestores.png" caption="Filestores class" %}
+{% include image.html file="jazz_storage.png" caption="Storage class" %}

-### Filestores can contain any number of containers
+### Storage can contain any number of containers

-`Filestore` is not inherited.
-Instead, all `Container` descendants can be grounded in a `Filestore`, when they do, they inherit the store's Get/Put API.
-This design allows any number of containers being stored in any number of filestores, of course, each one belonging to just one filestore.
+`Storage` is not inherited.
+Instead, all `Container` descendants can be grounded in a `Storage`, when they do, they inherit the store's
+Get/Put API.
+This design allows any number of containers being stored in any number of `Storage` objects, of course, each one belonging to just one `Storage`.

 ## Introducing Containers

 <span class="label label-info">Container</span>

 The class `Container`is an abstract class.
 It defines an API to manage blocks (possibly persisted) with a consistent interface.
 The containers themselves are just efficient data structures required by different algorithms.
 You can think of it as the C++ STL.
 Actually, some containers are just wrappers around STL containers, others are implemented from scratch or using more than one STL container.

 {% include image.html file="jazz_container.png" caption="Containers class" %}

 ### Blocks and containers have identifiers, Jazz clusters have global paths

 Jazz blocks have identifiers.
 Identifiers are unique in the context of their container.
 Containers themselves, since they are blocks, have identifiers.
-Adding `Filestore` IDs and even Jazz node IDs we get "global" distributed paths (valid over a cluster of Jazz nodes).
+Adding `Storage` IDs and even Jazz node IDs we get "global" distributed paths (valid over a cluster of Jazz nodes).

 <br/>

 {% include note.html content="You can create **trees of containers** of any complexity using the API.
-The only limitation is: Once any container is grounded in a `FileStore`, all its descendants can only be grounded in the same `FileStore`.
+The only limitation is: Once any container is grounded in a `Storage`, all its descendants can only be grounded in the same `Storage`.
 This behavior is handled by the class automatically." %}

 <br/>

 {% include tip.html content="Since containers are efficient data structures, many Jazz classes inherit them.
 E.g., The Finder is a Chart." %}

 ### Container descendent reference

-{% include important.html content="The reference for each Container descendant is included in its source code and available via the [developer documentation](/develop/).
+{% include important.html content="The reference for each Container descendant is included in its source code and available via the
+[developer documentation](/develop/).
 At least until definitions are so stable that we consider backward compatibility a priority, there is no other reference." %}

 <br/>